dtzxporter/ModmeWiki/wiki/apps/Vega.md

 - 1.00 - Initial Release (BETA).
 - 1.01 - Fixed FBX/XNALara files.
 Fix for some skinned models not exporting. `gameresources.resources` is now loaded REGARDLESS of the package you select.
 - 1.10 - Animation export support.
+- 1.11 - Fixed crash on export of some assets.